gesteves/gateway/source/blog/2022-04-17-slack-heroku-cloudfront-lambda-at-edge-oh-my.html.markdown

 1. Someone performs an action in Slack, like mentioning the app (for example, `@Trebekbot`) or posting a `/slash` command (like Weatherbot's `/weather` command).
 2. Slack makes a POST request to an endpoint on the app server with a payload describing the event.
 In my apps' case, `/slack/events` for events like app mentions and `/slack/slash` for slash commands.
 3. The app enqueues some background job to do whatever the user requested, then immediately acknowledges response of Slack's request with an HTTP 200 status.
-For events, the response body can be empty; for slash commands, you can return `{"response_type":"in_channel"}` in the body if you want the user's slash command to be visible in channel.
+For events, the response body can be empty; for slash commands, you can return `{"response_type":"in_channel"}` in the body if you want the user's slash command to be visible in the channel.
-4. Later on, the background job does whatever it needs to do, including, say, posting a message in Slack with the results.
+4. Later on, the background job does whatever it needs to do, including, for example, posting a message in Slack with the results.

 Importantly, Slack requires that 200 status to be returned *within 3 seconds*, or the event delivery is considered a failure.
 For slash commands, [this results](https://api.slack.com/interactivity/slash-commands#responding_basic_receipt) in a "timeout was reached" error being shown to the user; for other events, Slack [retries up to three times](https://api.slack.com/apis/connections/events-api#the-events-api__responding-to-events), backing off exponentially.
 Slack strongly encourages the use of queues to handle events for this reason.